goreleaser/goreleaser/www/docs/deprecations.md

 Since Go 1.16, `darwin/arm64` is macOS on Apple Silicon instead of `iOS`.

-Prior to v0.156.0, GoReleaser would just ignore this target, but since on Go 1.16 it is a valid target, it will now build it if the Go version being used is 1.16.
+Prior to v0.156.0, GoReleaser would just ignore this target, but since in Go 1.16 it is a valid target, GoReleaser will now build it if the Go version being used is 1.16.

 If you want to make sure it is ignored in the future, you need to add this to your build config: